sktime/enhancement-proposals/steps/24_categorical_support/step.md

 ## Introduction

 ### Objectives
-Allow users to pass data with categorical features to any estimator.
-If not supported, return an informative error message.
-Otherwise it should run without errors.
+Allow users to pass exog data with categorical features to any forecaster.
+Outcome will depend on whether the forecaster natively supports categorical or not.
+Two broadly possible outcomes:
+- error in fit saying not natively supported.
+- internally encode and fit successfully.

 ### Current status:
 * Non-numeric dtypes are completely blocked off in datatype checks.